 So what did you think?
 Did you learn anything new?
 I sure hope so!
 Thank you so much for joining me on our mini-adventure.
 I highly recommend visiting here.
 I can not wait to come back in the winter to do some serious bird watching.

-Please check out the above link to The Living Coast Discovery Center, as there is some extremely interesting information on their website.
+Please check out the above link to The Living Coast Discovery Center, as there is some fascinating information on their website.

 I have always had a deep-seated passion for the Ocean Environment which ultimately led me to receive a degree in Marine Biology.
 Living in the San Diego area for over 30 years, I have extensively explored the 70 miles of San Diego’s coastline, and I am here to share!
 Please use my website to your advantage and have a look around at all the wonders that the beaches of San Diego can offer you!